Japanese Software engineer Ken Kawamoto invented the Tempescope, a device that displays weather forecasts or current weather physically.

 Source: Dovas (2015) This Box Shows Tomorrow’s Weather On Your Table With REAL Rain And Clouds.

-Added by Pierre Dragicevic & Jean Vanderdonckt on June 5, 2015, sent by Lora Oehlberg.
+Added by: Pierre Dragicevic & Jean Vanderdonckt, sent by: Lora Oehlberg.
 Category: Active physical visualization Tags: weather